The Group's Objectives, Activities and Rules were formally

 Meeting a report of their proceedings and a statement of the

 (c) Notice of the Annual General Meeting of the Group, together

-with an Agenda and copies of the Annual Report and Accounts, shall
+with an Agenda and the URL address to view the Annual Report and

 (d) At least seven days' notice of any motion not mentioned on the

 Agenda to be brought up at the Annual General Meeting shall be

 (e) Any election of Officers must be advertised on the All Party